jessbudd/eleventyone-blog-2019/src/site/talks.md

 ---
 title: Speaking
 layout: layouts/base.njk
-subtitle: This page contains a list of talks I've presented with links to videos if available.
+subtitle: This page contains a list of talks I've presented, with links to slides and videos, where available.
 meta: A list of Jess Budd's upcoming and past tech talks.
 ---